Sharaf0/bundeswort-deprecated/README.md

 - Add **postgres** as a **localhost** in /etc/hosts

-## Create/Update Database (should not be a step in the future):
-dotnet ef database update

 ## How to run?
 * docker-compose up -d
 * dotnet watch run